Animal Nutrition and Digestion

 We're going to go ahead and assume that you don't eat food 24 hours a day, seven days a week.
 Since you, and most other animals, are not chowing down constantly, that's where hormones come in to play.
 Digestion hormones always stand at the ready, but are only released when food needs to be digested to build up the body's energy stores.
 Since these hormones wear Team Digestion shirts, they'll act to stimulate certain chemical reactions to facilitate digestion of fatty acids, for example.

-There are three primary digestion hormones with some fancy names: gastrin
+There are three primary digestion hormones with some fancy names: gastrin, cholecystokinin, and secretin.